 Prevention and promotion approaches

-Investing in the promotion of mental health and wellbeing and the prevention of mental ill-health leads not only to a more efficient use of mental health resources, but it has a flow-on effect for a range of services including general health care, drug and alcohol services, education, child and family services and the justice system.
+Prevention-focused approaches are known to be more cost-effective than treatment alone, while also leading to more efficient use of mental health resources.
+Further, there is a flow-on effect for general health care, drug and alcohol services, education, child and family services and the justice system.

-For almost 30 years, we have been working across diverse sectors delivering successful, evidence-based prevention and promotion programs, research, training and policy.
+For more than three decades, Everymind has been working across diverse sectors delivering evidence-based prevention programs, research, training and policy advice.

-- builds the capacity of individuals, families, organisations and communities so they can contribute to the reduction of mental ill-health and its impacts
+- build the capacity of individuals, families, organisations and communities so they can contribute to the reduction of mental ill-health, suicide and related impacts

-- translates evidence into practical resources, programs and approaches that are fit-for-purpose across different sectors and communities
+- translate evidence into practical resources, programs and approaches that are fit-for-purpose across different sectors and communities

-- leads translational research to inform our work and the work of others
+- lead translational research to inform our work and the work of others

-- collaborates with and supports other services and communities to deliver better outcomes across Australia.
+- collaborate with, and support, other services and communities to deliver better outcomes across Australia.